martosaur/posthog-elixir/README.md

 mix test --only integration
 ```

-If you want to play with PostHog events in IEx, you'll need to create
-`config/dev.exs` and configure your dev instance to your liking.
+If you want to play with PostHog events in IEx, you'll need to tweak your local `config/dev.exs` pointing it to the instance of your liking.
 Here a
 minimal example:

 ```elixir